Mrrvm/os_lusiadas_2/content/index.md

 ## thought log

+**05/04/2025 -** Possible names "Os Tugas", "O desenterro", "Uma época nada épica", ...
+I am quite overwhelmed specially after reading [[Atlantica - contemporary art from Cabo Verde, Guinea Bissau, São Tomé and Príncipe and their Diásporas]].
+I have a huge amount of references just from the West coast, and it feels like I am falling down a rabbit hole, with no longer signs of light.
+Maybe that's good.
+But not good for the limited time I have.
+I started writing the Proposition, and have done 2 stanzas so far (2/1102 - 0.018% of the original).
+It's not as hard to do as I thought it would be.
+Having to make it decasyllabic (which does not mean 10 syllables) increases the complexity and time consumption, but it's actually quite fun.
+I had a meeting with [[Sandim Mendes]]

 **26/03/2025 -**
 Canto I is divided in Proposition, Invocation and Dedication.
 When thinking of following the same structure, I wonder what would be Proposition, Invocation and Dedication.
 For instance: